 I have been chronically ill my entire life, but it wasn’t always my story.

-Rachel is an LA-based cat mom dealing with multiple Chronic Illnesses such as: EDS, POTS, MCAS, etc. She is a teller of stories and co-founder of #WeAreTheVulnerable, an initiative putting names and faces behind your reason to social distance during Covid-19.
+About the Author: Rachel is an LA-based cat mom dealing with multiple Chronic Illnesses such as: EDS, POTS, MCAS, etc. She is a teller of stories and co-founder of #WeAreTheVulnerable, an initiative putting names and faces behind your reason to social distance during Covid-19.

 I grew up in the suburbs of Philadelphia.
 I was the second of four children and experienced a blessed childhood in the “my parents have been married for over 38 years and are still in love” kind of way.
 But, there was one notable exception.
 I got hurt and sick far more than my siblings and peers, and physical things (besides flexibility) were always more difficult for me.
 I experienced serial dislocations and fractures that left me in and out of casts throughout my childhood.
 I lived with large amounts of pain, but I was rarely believed and eventually thought everyone’s body felt that way.
 These were challenges but didn’t remove me from a normal life.
 I just saw a few more doctors.

-I was either very lucky or very severe, but I was first diagnosed with Ehlers Danlos Syndrome (EDS) when I was nine.
+I was either very lucky or very severe, but I was first diagnosed with Ehlers-Danlos Syndrome (EDS) when I was nine.
 Being diagnosed as a child is very rare, and on average, it takes more than ten years from symptom onset to receive a diagnosis at all.
 At the time, my parents were told that I would be flexible but that it should never be a problem in my life.
 I am indeed very flexible (or “hypermobile” if you will), but EDS has ravaged my body and my life in every conceivable way.
 The doctors were wrong.
 EDS is not a benign condition.

-Ehlers Danlos Syndromes are a group of heritable connective tissue disorders, and the type that I have is hypermobile Ehlers Danlos Syndrome (hEDS).
+Ehlers-Danlos Syndromes are a group of heritable connective tissue disorders, and the type that I have is hypermobile Ehlers-Danlos Syndrome (hEDS).
 This condition means that the “glue” used to hold my body together was made incorrectly.
 It impacts the whole body.
 I don’t have healthy enamel on my teeth, which causes them to break.
 My ligaments are too lax, so they are unable to adequately hold things like my limbs and ribs in place, causing recurrent dislocations of multiple joints, widespread acute and chronic pain, and a general lack of stability in my body.

-College & grad school
+College & Graduate School

 While symptoms were present, painful, and irritating, I was able to complete school and move on to higher education.
 I was lucky enough to attend NYU’s School of Individualized Study, where I designed my own major.
-My concentration was in Independent Study in the Construction of Identity with an emphasis on Narrative.
+My concentration was in Independent Study in the Construction of Identity with an emphasis on narrative.
 This meant that I was looking at how people conceptualize existence and how that is expressed through narratives, including literature, drama, film, mythology, and folklore.
 I then looked at how the stories that we tell subsequently shape our identity, both individually and culturally.

 While I loved the experience, as you might imagine, there weren’t many jobs in my “field” after graduation.
 So I ultimately went for my master's degree in Communication Sciences and Disorders to become a Speech-Language Pathologist (SLP).